Bat-Sheva Dagan: Postwar

 After liberation, Batszewa travelled to Brussels.
 There she met her future husband, a British Army soldier, who gave her a visa to Palestine.
 She immigrated in September 1945.
 She and her husband changed their surname from Kornwicz to Dagan in Israel.
 They resided in Holon and had two sons.

 Dagan studied at the Shein Teacher's Seminary in Petah Tikva and afterwards worked for three years as a kindergarten teacher in Tel Aviv and Holon.
-After her husband's death in 1958, she earned a scholarship from the Ministry of Education and studied at the Hebrew University of Jerusalem from 1960 to 1963, earning her bachelor's degree in educational counseling.
+After her husband's death in 1958 she earned a scholarship from the Ministry of Education and studied at the Hebrew University of Jerusalem from 1960 to 1963, earning her bachelor's degree in educational counseling.
 In 1968 she embarked on a two-year course of study in the United States, earning a bachelor's degree in psychology at Columbia University.

 Upon returning to Israel, Dagan became the manager of the kindergarten section of the psychological services division of the Tel Aviv-Yafo Municipality.
 She formulated psychological and pedagogical methods to teach the Holocaust to children and young adults.
-She also taught at her alma mater, the Shein Teachers Seminary, and lectured on the Holocaust in the United States, Canada, and the Soviet Union.
-In Israel she became active in Holocaust remembrance, speaking at Yad Vashem and in colleges.
+She also taught at her alma mater, the Shein Teachers Seminary, and lectured about the Holocaust in the United States, Canada, and the Soviet Union.
+In Israel she became active in Holocaust remembrance events, speaking at Yad Vashem and in colleges.
 In the 1990s she began writing books for children on Holocaust themes.

+Dagan died in Bat-Yam, Israel on 25 January 2024, at the age of 98.

 Other activities

 In the early 1980s Dagan served as an emissary for the Jewish Agency on missions to the United States, Canada, Mexico, England, and the Soviet Union.

-Dagan has revisited Auschwitz five times.
-In January 2016, she donated to the Auschwitz-Birkenau Memorial and Museum a miniature good luck charm which she said she hid in her straw bedding in Auschwitz the entire time she was incarcerated there.
+Dagan revisited Auschwitz five times.
+In January 2016, she donated to the Auschwitz-Birkenau Memorial and Museum a miniature good luck charm which she said she had hidden in her straw bedding in Auschwitz the entire time she was incarcerated there.
 The charm, a pair of leather shoes measuring about 1 cm in length, was crafted by a female German Jewish inmate, who gave it to Batszewa with the words, "Let them carry you to freedom".
 In January 2020, she spoke at a commemoration at Auschwitz of the camp's liberation 75 years earlier.